cyrildewit/eloquent-viewable/README.md

 Period::subYears(int $years);
 ```

-#### Get total unique views count
+#### Get unique view count

-If you only want to retrieve the unique views count, you can simply add the `unique` method to the chain.
+If you only want to retrieve the unique view count, you can simply add the `unique` method to the chain.

 ```php
 views($post)